pgporada/bg-changer/README.md

 `cd bg-changer` and then `sudo make install`

+Or you can set the script to execute daily (at 6 p.m) by typing : `sudo make daily`

 To execute the script, please type :

 `$ bash bg-changer` or simply `$ bg-changer`.